-Arguably the most exciting ingredient in the model practice of brewing are the hops.
-Traditionally, hops have been used in the brewing process primarily for balancing the bitterness of a beer based on its style, not for overall flavor profile.
-However, recently hops and the process by which they are used has dramatically changed beer making.
-Not only has there been an explosion of new hop varieties, through cross breeding and genetic modification, but brewers have been experimenting with new ways to use the hops.
-When you add the hops to the boil can dramatically affect your flavor and bitterness of the beer.
+Hops, the third main ingredient, is arguably the most exciting of the four ingredients in the practice of craft brewing.
+Hops have been used in the brewing process primarily for balancing the beer's bitterness based on its style, not for its overall flavor profile.
+Recently, hops and the process by which they are used in beer making has dramatically changed.
+Not only has there been an explosion of new hop varieties through cross-breeding and genetic modification, but brewers have been experimenting with new ways to use the hops.
+Hops added to the boil can dramatically affect the flavor and bitterness of the beer.

 At Engkanto and in some craft breweries, hops are added during the fermentation process, and this practice is called dry hopping.
 It gives the beer a citrusy aroma and taste while adding a juicy body and mouthfeel.
 The number of hops added to the beer during fermentation can again enhance the flavor and texture of the product.

 Any meticulous brewer would tell you that the water used in the brewing process is the real game-changer.
 The delicate balance of a water profile can dramatically alter the outcome of the beer so much that some beer styles were created because of the geographical region in which they were brewed.
 Water is such a pivotal ingredient in the brewing process that breweries will even strip their raw water of all its natural minerals through reverse osmosis and rebuild the water to match the specific water from different areas of the world by adding minerals and salts.